webmat/cloudflare-presentation/presentation.md

 Gripes

   - site navigation can be confusing
+  - ex: I didn't think you could do hostname redirects, but you can with page rules
   - DNS saves on Ajax, not form submit
-  - Missing: host redirect, DNSimple's ALIAS record
+  - Missing: DNSimple's ALIAS record
     - New site: scan existing records
     - Useful if trf ex site
     - Annoying when setting up new site (some cleanup to do, can't cancel)